Welcome to EMAUA

 In Switzerland, EMAUA Switzerland hosts the 6th edition of a worldwide event called “The Meal” in Fribourg.

-The year 2019 also marks the end of EMAUA’s constitutive project, the Isegeretoto Organic Food Self-sufficiency Project, as the organization relocates to its new field in Musoma and hands over the project to the school.
+The year 2019 also marks the end of EMAUA’s constitutive project, the Isegeretoto Organic Food Self-sufficiency Project, as the organization relocates to its new field in Sikoma and hands over the project to the school.
+After the handing over, EMAUA’s staff follows up for a year with the school’s team to ensure the project’s continuity.
 The organization manages to hire its first field officer, who takes over the duties of teaching numerous institutions, collecting tree orders, and following up on projects after tree plantation.
 It now counts 9 employees in Kenya and 4 volunteers in Switzerland.

 The advice and support by a digital marketing professional allows the organization to upgrade its website and to self-host its first crowdfunding campaign.

-The 6-month volunteering stay of an agronomist develops our understanding of compost production and induces the extensive use of the Cuban organopònicos – raised beds with high contents of compost – in our center for vegetable production.
-The difference in terms of vegetable health is apparent, and it calls for further improvements, especially coming from the side of a growing movement of farmers in Québec: market gardening.
+The 6-month volunteering stay of an agronomist develops EMAUA’s staff’s understanding of compost production and induces the extensive use of the Cuban organopònicos – raised beds with high contents of compost – on its vegetable production parcels.

 Upscaling the tree planting